-Now, the initial function of the Women Investors was to lobby against the Wheeler-Rayburn public utility bill last year.
-The "big money" was quick to recognize the possibilities of such an organization, and Miss Curtis found it easy indeed to contact the ve to has functioned solely to support Big Amer-Business and Big Capital and to defeat the real interests of the mass of men eking and women.
-Utilizing the meaningless just slogan "We Mobilize to Save" and the absurd contention that 70% of the wealth of the country is in the hands of women, the Women Investors has by the devoted its energies to the following This reactionary program: Defense of the corrupt utility industry, opposition to increased taxation on corporations and wealthy individuals, opposition to social security legislation (even in the mild form enacted by the Roosevelt administration), support of the reactionary Supreme Court, and red-baiting.
+From its inception, the organization has functioned solely to support Big Business and Big Capital and to defeat the real interests of the mass of men and women.
+Utilizing the meaningless slogan "We Mobilize to Save" and the absurd contention that 70% of the wealth of the country is in the hands of women, the Women Investors has devoted its energies to the following reactionary program: Defense of the corrupt utility industry, opposition to increased taxation on corporations and wealthy individuals, opposition to social security legislation (even in the mild form enacted by the Roosevelt administration), support of the reactionary Supreme Court, and red-baiting.
 (Miss Curtis was one of the vociferous protestors against the Earl Browder radio broadcast.)